bitwiseworks/cmake-os2/Help/manual/cmake.1.rst

  This removes any existing ``CMakeCache.txt`` file and associated ``CMakeFiles/`` directory, and recreates them from scratch.

+ .. versionchanged:: 3.30

+   For dependencies previously populated by :module:`FetchContent` with the ``NEW`` setting for policy :policy:`CMP0168`, their stamp and script files from any previous run will be removed.
+The download, update, and patch steps will therefore be forced to re-execute.

 .. option:: -L[A][H]

  List non-advanced cached variables.